mobxjs/mobx-state-tree/README.md

 #### Action listeners versus middleware

-The difference between action listeners and middlewares is: Middleware can intercept the action that is about to be invoked, modify arguments, return types etc. Action listeners cannot intercept, but are only notified.
+The difference between action listeners and middleware is: Middleware can intercept the action that is about to be invoked, modify arguments, return types etc. Action listeners cannot intercept, and are only notified.
 Action listeners receive the action arguments in a serializable format, while middleware receive the raw arguments. (`onAction` is actually just a built-in middleware)

 #### Disabling protected mode

-If the default protection of mobx-state-tree doesn't fit your use case.
-For example if you are not interested in replayable actions or hate the effort of writing actions to modify any field; `unprotect(tree)` will disable the protected mode of a tree, allowing anyone to directly modify the tree.
+This may be desired if the default protection of mobx-state-tree doesn't fit your use case.
+For example, if you are not interested in replayable actions, or hate the effort of writing actions to modify any field; `unprotect(tree)` will disable the protected mode of a tree, allowing anyone to directly modify the tree.

 ### Snapshots

-Snapshots are the immutable serialization in plain objects of a tree at a specific point in time.
+Snapshots are the immutable serialization, in plain objects, of a tree at a specific point in time.
 Snapshots can be inspected through `getSnapshot(node)`.
-Snapshots don't contain any type information and are stripped from all actions etc, so they are perfectly suitable for tranportation.
+Snapshots don't contain any type information and are stripped from all actions etc, so they are perfectly suitable for transportation.
 Requesting a snapshot is cheap, as MST always maintains a snapshot of each node in the background, and uses structural sharing

 ```javascript